Solway Firth Spaceman

 The Solway Firth Spaceman (also known as the Solway Spaceman or the Cumberland Spaceman) is a figure seen in a photograph taken on 23 May 1964 by fireman, photographer and local historian Jim Templeton (13 February 1920 – 27 November 2011).

 The picture was taken on Burgh Marsh, situated near Burgh by Sands, overlooking the Solway Firth in Cumberland, England.
-Templeton claimed the photograph shows a background figure wearing a space suit and insisted that he did not see anyone present when the photograph was taken.
+Templeton claimed the photograph shows a background figure wearing a space suit and insisted that he did not see it present when the photograph was taken.
 The image was reproduced widely in contemporary newspapers and gained the interest of ufologists and paranormal investigators.

-Journalist David Clarke posited an explanation for the anomaly in the photograph in a 2014 BBC interview, concluding that the figure was the photographer's wife, standing with her back towards the camera, her blue dress appearing white due to overexposure.
+Journalist David Clarke posited an explanation for the anomalous figure in a 2014 BBC interview, concluding that Templeton's wife had entered the frame unbeknownst to him, her back towards the camera and her blue dress appearing white due to overexposure.

 Photograph

 On 23 May 1964, Jim Templeton, a firefighter from Carlisle, took three photographs of his five-year-old daughter while on a day trip to Burgh Marsh.
-Templeton said the only other people on the marshes that day were a couple of old women sitting in a car at the far end of the marsh.
+Templeton said the only other people in the area that day were a couple of elderly women sitting in a car at the far end of the marsh.
 In a letter to the Daily Mail in 2002, Templeton stated, "I took three pictures of my daughter Elizabeth in a similar pose – and was shocked when the middle picture came back from Kodak displaying what looks like a spaceman in the background."
 Templeton insists that he did not see the figure until after his photographs were developed, and analysts at Kodak confirmed that the photograph was genuine.